mthesen/mthesen.github.io/_portfolio/portfolio-1.md

 ---
-title: "Test - Hopefully the title changes"
+title: "Test2 - Let's see if the image updated"
 excerpt: "I am trying to change the image<br/><img src='/images/joke.png'>"
 collection: portfolio
 ---